ldrozdz93/dyno/README.md

 4. to provide additional interface properties, ex. noncopyable
 5. to optimize-out the amount of unnecessary copies and moves

 The target was to provide changes to __DYNO_INTERFACE__ macro, leaving all the not macro-based functionalities as they were implemented by Louis Dionne.
 Usage of the  macro does not require an in-depth knowledge of __Dyno__.
-However, if you want to know how __Dyno__ works under the hood, then you could read the [README][] file by Louis Dionne.
+However, if you want to know how __Dyno__ works under the hood, then I recommend reading the [README][] file by Louis Dionne.

 In the following readme, I will refer to original __Dyno__ written by Louis Dionne as "legacy __DYNO__".